monalisanpereira/odin-rock-paper-scissors/README.md

 ## Description

-A game of rock paper scissors played against the computer through the Javascript console.
+A simple game of rock paper scissors played against the computer through the browser.

 ## Skills